Sculptured: History

-Following the dissolution of his previous band, guitarist Don Anderson began Sculptured as mostly a one-man project in 1996.
-With the help of John Schlegel (drums) and Brian Yager (clean vocals), Sculptured recorded their first and only demo Fulfillment in Tragedy (1996).
-The demo secured them a deal with Poland's Mad Lion Records for their debut album The Spear of the Lily is Aureoled (1998).
-The debut was eventually licensed to the brand new The End Records for North America and was the 4th release by the record label.
-The debut combined the demo recordings with four new songs that were recorded at the same studio (Soundtracks) with the same engineer (Ronn Chick).
+Following the dissolution of his previous band, guitarist Don Anderson formed Sculptured in 1996, initially as a one-man project.
+With John Schlegel on drums and Brian Yager on clean vocals, Sculptured recorded their 1996 demo Fulfillment in Tragedy.
+The demo secured them a deal with Poland's Mad Lion Records for their debut album The Spear of the Lily is Aureoled (1998), which was eventually licensed as the fourth release of the recently formed record label The End Records in North America.
+The album contained the material from Fulfillment in Tragedy alongside four new songs recorded at the same studio (Soundtracks) and with the same engineer (Ronn Chick).

-During this same time the band recorded a cover of Iron Maiden's "Iron Maiden" for an Iron Maiden tribute album that also doubled as an American metal complication titled Maiden America: Iron Maiden Tribute (Twilight Records, 1998).
+Around the same time, the band recorded a cover of Iron Maiden's song "Iron Maiden" for a tribute album titled Maiden America: Iron Maiden Tribute.
 The band's version of the song featured a doomy and slower intro with nylon string guitars, and a jazz/swing middle part featuring trumpet.

-Now completely signed worldwide to The End Records, Sculptured completed their sophomore recording Apollo Ends (2000).
-This album expanded the use of brass instruments started with the debut and placed a greater emphasis on atonality and dissonance.
-The core lineup for Apollo Ends was Don Anderson (guitars, vocals), Brian Yager (clean vocals), Jason Walton (bass), and John Haughm (drums).
-This was also the core lineup for John Haughm's main project at the time, Agalloch (minus Yager).
-During this period the trio simultaneously rehearsed and recorded both Agalloch's Pale Folklore (1999) and Sculptured's Apollo Ends.
+Sculptured released their sophomore recording Apollo Ends in 2000, released worldwide through The End Records.
+This album expanded upon the usage of brass instruments in the debut and had a greater emphasis on atonality and dissonance.
+The core lineup for Apollo Ends consisted of Anderson, Yager, Jason Walton on bass, and John Haughm on drums; this lineup, minus Yager, was also the lineup for John Haughm's main project at the time, Agalloch, and the trio of Anderson, Walton and Haughm rehearsed and recorded both Apollo Ends and Agalloch's Pale Folklore, released the previous year, at the same time.